By Dan Simms

 Click here to get a quote from Nationwide for your home.

-Progressive was founded in 1937 and has been providing Americans with outstanding home insurance, car insurance, and life insurance ever since.
-Progressive is ideal for Florida residents looking to purchase their first home since the company offers several discounts aimed at first-time home buyers.
+Progressive was founded in 1937 and has provided Americans with outstanding home, car, and life insurance ever since.
+Progressive is ideal for Florida residents looking to purchase their first home since the company offers several discounts for first-time home buyers.

 Progressive offers excellent coverage for only slightly more than the average premium in the state, making it a good choice for people who don’t mind spending a bit more for additional peace of mind.
 The company is especially good for new homeowners since they can take advantage of several sizable discounts reserved exclusively for first-time home buyers.
 Progressive also offers other discounts like multi-policy discounts and discounts for not making claims, but these vary by location.

 The average annual premium for Progressive home insurance in Florida is $2,076, putting the company slightly above the state’s average of $1,988 per year for home insurance.

 Click here to get a quote from Progressive today.